ibmresilient/resilient-python-api/docgen-example/README.md

 Refer to the documentation listed in the Requirements section for troubleshooting information.

 ### For Support
-This is an IBM Supported app.
+This is an IBM supported app.
 Please search https://ibm.com/mysupport for assistance.